Marin Software Incorporated (MRIN): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2013 Initial Public Offering (IPO) on NYSE (MRIN) Raised approximately $105 million, increasing visibility and funding growth initiatives.
+2013 Initial Public Offering (IPO) on NYSE Raised approximately $105 million, funding aggressive growth and increasing market visibility.

-2014 Acquired Perfect Audience & SocialMoov Expanded platform capabilities into display retargeting and social media advertising.
+2014 Acquired Perfect Audience and SocialMoov Pivoted beyond search, expanding the platform into display retargeting and social media advertising.

 Marin Software Incorporated's Transformative Moments